xnopre/adventofcode-2020/day20/README.md

 How many # are not part of a sea monster?

-Answer:
+Your puzzle answer was 2323.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.